MitchGuth/theLocalExperience/README.md

 - Run npm install from the client and then server folders
 - Obtain API key for Google Maps API

+### PostgreSQL

+Our database currently has two tables.
+The User table contains the user’s login credentials (email and password), along with their name and an array of their contributions.
+The Contributions table contains information regarding the experience contributions.
+This information includes the experience location coordinates, the title, the description, the User ID (if posted by a logged in user), the URL for the uploaded photo, and the time.

+Queries were made to the database using PostgresQL.
+These queries included selecting all of the entries in the contributions table, inserting experience contributions as new entries, and updating a user’s array of contributions.
+We utilized async functions and promises to work with the returned data from our database queries.

 ## Deployment
 This app was deployed using an AWS EC2.
 <p align="center">